Three portraits, one historic exhibition: see the Armada Portraits of Elizabeth I for free at the Queen’s House Art Gallery in Greenwich.

 The Armada Portrait of Elizabeth I is one of the most iconic portraits in British history.

-Now, for the first time in their 430-year history, these three works are going on public display together.
+Now, for the first time in their 430-year history, these three works are on public display together.

 The Armada Portrait was painted to commemorate the most famous conflict in Elizabeth I’s reign: the failed attempt by the Spanish Armada to invade England in 1588.